 Fujifilm X-T10 versus Fujifilm X-A3

 The Fujifilm X-T10 and the Fujifilm X-A3 are two digital cameras that were officially introduced, respectively, in May 2015 and August 2016.
 Both the X-T10 and the X-A3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The X-T10 has a resolution of 16 megapixel, whereas the X-A3 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-T10 and the Fujifilm X-A3 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T10 – represents the basis or 100 percent across all the size and weight measures).